tale-toul/OCP4baremetalIPI/README.md

 $ virt-manager -c 'qemu+ssh://ec2-user@44.200.144.12/system?keyfile=benaka.pem'
 ```

-In the “Display VNC” section of the VM hardware details in virt-manager, the field Address must contain the value “All interfaces”.
-This can be set at VM creation with virt-manager as the examples in this document show, using the option __--graphics vnc,listen=0.0.0.0__.
+In the “Display VNC” section of the V hardware details in virt-manager, the field Address must contain the value “All interfaces”.
+This can be set at V creation with virt-manager as the examples in this document show, using the option __--graphics vnc,listen=0.0.0.0__.

-## Creating the support VM
+## Creating the support V

-This VM will run the DHCP and DNS services.
+This V will run the DHCP and DNS services.
 It is based on the rhel 8 qcow2 image

 Copy the qcow2 image file to the libvirt images directory